-5.5.3 Address Reservation
+4.5.3 Address Reservation

 When you specify a reserved IP address for a PC on the LAN, that PC will always receive the same IP address each time it accesses the DHCP server.
 Reserved IP addresses should be assigned to servers that require permanent IP settings.
-This page is used for address reservation (shown in figure 5-15).
+This page is used for address reservation.

-Figure 5-15 Address Reservation
+Figure 4-17 Address Reservation

-- MAC Address The MAC address of the PC of which you want to reserve IP address. - > Assigned IP Address The IP address of the router reserved.
+- MAC Address The MAC address of the PC of which you want to reserve IP address. - > Reserved IP Address The IP address of the router reserved. - > Status - The status of the entry, "Enabled" means the entry is valid, "Disable" means the entry is invalid. - Modify The hyperlink (Modify" and "Delete") of the entry.